deton57/oke-labs/oke-rancher/vm.md

 but we will do it together.

-**If you are a Mac user, use this link: https://ocikb.com/ssh-keys-for-linux-cloud-instances **
+**If you are a Mac user, use this link: https://ocikb.com/ssh-keys-for-linux-cloud-instances ** For windows users, you can continue with the following steps:

 1. Open putty keygen
 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/putty-keygen1.PNG)